-- 1 (Germany) This could have a serious effect on the economy. - 3 (France) According to statistics, contributed \$5.4 million in aid. - 4 (Sweden) The average drinks 7.8 kilograms of coffee a year. - 5 (China) The population of is more than 1.3 billion.6 (Australia) The scheme was set up by the government. - 7 (USA) Machines selling fizzy drinks are to be banned in all schools. - 8 (Africa) AIDS is the most common cause of death in many countries.
+- 1 (Germany) This could have a serious effect on the economy. - 2 (Britain) Several tourists were injured in the accident, including four - 3 (France) According to statistics, contributed \$5.4 million in aid. - 4 (Sweden) The average drinks 7.8 kilograms of coffee a year. - 5 (China) The population of is around 1.4 billion. - 6 (Australia) The scheme was set up by the government. - 7 (USA) Machines selling fizzy drinks are to be banned in all schools. - 8 (Africa) Six countries appear on the list of the ten driest places on Earth.